×

 5. Budget Room for Fun

+If you really want to know how to have financial discipline, start with having fun!
 The word ‘discipline’ can have an intimidating connotation.
 A primary way to maintain it is to make it fun.
 For example, a diet without any margin for indulgence is bound to be short-lived.
 It’s more sustainable to eat healthily most of the time, but not to condemn yourself when you eat a dessert or burger on the weekends.
 It’s the same with your finances.
 Discipline is not about deprivation; it’s about creating an enjoyable lifestyle of healthy growth.

-Incorporating a ‘fun’ category into your budget can help make financial discipline easier.
-This could look like creating a travel fund, allocating weekly cash for a date night with your spouse, or investing in a new professional outfit.
-Indulgence will look different in different seasons.
 Some years, you will have more space to spend on fun, while others might require a grind to the finish line as you aim to eliminate debt or purchase a home.
 Whether it’s a latte or a retreat to Cancun, the important thing is to use the spare room in your budget.
 Don’t spend money you don’t have, and make sure you’re still putting a portion of your income toward savings AND investments.

 6. Keep Track of Your Progress